gardener/landscaper/docs/guided-tour/blueprints/helm-chart-resource/README.md

 As this function uses [ocm](https://ocm.software/) to fetch the corresponding resource, you can even switch the storage technology (more often referred to as access type in the context of ocm) - thus, e.g. store the helm chart in a helm repository instead of an oci registry - without having to adjust the blueprint (You will of course have to adjust the access in the corresponding component version).
+It even allows you to store your helm chart as a local blob as part of the component!

 > **_DEPRECATED_:** The following explains how this use case has typically been covered before the `getResourceKey()`
 > templating function has been introduced.